 Adding separate percentages blindly

-A 10% increase followed by a 10% decrease does not bring a value back to where it started.
+A 10% increase followed by a 10% decrease does not return a value to where it started.

 Rounding too early